A well-insulated home is not only a great way to live the greener ideal, it’ll also save you some money on heating and cooling bills.

 The door draught stoppers made of material are more fun to look at, but can get in the way a bit.

-Placing plants and trees in the right areas will create natural shade that will reduce the air temperature around your home by 3-6 degrees.
+Placing plants and trees in the right areas will create natural shade and reduce the air temperature around your home by 3-6 degrees.

 Plants should be placed on the south and west sides of your home.
 This position will reduce heat gain in the summer while allowing your home to continue to gain heat from the sun in winter.